samborkent/uuid/README.md

 uuidV7 := uuid.New()
 ```

-The version of the UUID can be extrated from the Version method, which just reads the version bits as defined in the UUID scheme.
+The version of the UUID can be extrated from the **Version** method.

 ```
 version := uuidV7.Version()
 ```

-For UUIDs with version 7 or 8 the creation time of the UUID can be extracted with the CreationTime method.
+For UUIDs with version 7 or 8 the creation time of the UUID can be extracted with the **CreationTime** method.

 ```
 creationTime := uuidV7.CreationTime()
 ```

-The hyphen-delimited string representation of the UUID can be returned with the String method:
+The hyphen-delimited string representation of the UUID can be returned with the **String** method:

 ```
 uuidString := uuidV7.String()